 May 17 2018

-With regard to voice-over, we would add a further angle.
+With regard to voice over, we would add a further angle.
 At some point, it is also important to “Trust thyself.”
-To illustrate that point, here is a brief fable, ripped from the pages of a personal history:
+To illustrate that point and to further the idea of what it means to both know and trust yourself, here is a brief fable, ripped from the pages of a personal history:

 Once upon a time, a college student got to DJ for a couple hours each week on the campus radio station.
 Throughout each week, he put a lot of effort into the show, planning jokes and patter, and intros, all kinds of material to cram into that scanty timeslot.
 He didn’t know it at the time, but it was hardly worth so much effort.
 He had no experience at working a live audience, everything sounded much, much too “rehearsed,” and he was like the cocktail party guest who’s so full of small talk that you wish he’d pause to let you settle your nerves, let alone get a word in edgewise.

 He wasn’t even funny.
 To illustrate, do you know that scene in Good Morning, Vietnam where Robin Williams (as Adrian Cronauer) follows a really straight-laced Armed Forces Radio announcer guy who says stilted things like, “Greetings and felicitations”?
 Our hero sounded like that announcer guy.

 Then, one day, our hero happened to walk into the station to do some record filing or whatever, and the Program Director said, “Our 4 o’clock DJ is sick.
 You’re the only DJ here.
 You’re on the air in 5 minutes.”

 “But I have nothing prepared,” our hero stammered, ready to steadfastly refuse.

 “You have a choice – fill in, or you’re fired.”